franklinr/eightbit/eeprom-programmerAT28C16/Readme.md

 ![](img/IMG_2682.JPG)

-Code for using arduino mega for programming at28C16pc eeprom chips based on code from ben eater, jmd9999, doctor audrey
+Code for using arduino mega for programming at28C16pc and SST39F0 eeprom chips based on code from ben eater, jmd9999, doctor audrey

 https://forum.arduino.cc/t/cannot-erase-write-sst39sf010a-flash-memory/951490